Free prescription glasses and eye exams near you.

 Patients will provided the information on and partnered with one of the many volunteer doctor of optometry who are located around the nation and in your local community.
 They will provide the patient with a free, high quality, comprehensive eye exam at no charge to the individual.
 While currently a contact lens exam and / or contacts are not available through the VISION USA programs, free eyewear may be provided at no cost to the client or for a small fee/donation in some states under certain conditions and situations.

 Low income and children who are not covered by health insurance may be able to get a free eye exam and glasses from the charity organization Sight for Students.
 This is focused on the youth of our nation.
-Over 50,000 children receive assistance every year.
+Over 50,000 children receive some form of assistance (glasses, contacts, examinations, tests, etc.) every year from an agency near them.

 This charity program provides its services across the nation in partnership with numerous local community partners, doctors, schools, and social services agencies that all work together to identify children in need of eye care of glasses.
 Qualified students or children may be eligible to to receive a free comprehensive exam, glasses and/or corrective lenses if through the non-profit Sight for Students organization.